 A prenup can also limit or terminate a potential spousal support obligation.
 Spousal support provisions are difficult to enforce and may not always be upheld no matter how carefully drafted.
 For example, if a divorce court holds that a limitation or termination of spousal support is unconscionable, the court may strike that portion of the agreement.
 Also, if the party that would be giving up spousal support is not represented by a divorce lawyer at the time of negotiating and signing the prenup, then the spousal support provision will be invalid.

 A prenup cannot include limitations on child visitation, or child custody.
 A prenup cannot include limitations or regulate child support.
 A valid prenup cannot punish infidelity by providing consequences against a cheating spouse.
 California is a “no-fault” State which means that infidelity is generally irrelevant when it comes to a divorce.
 A valid prenup cannot regulate the religious freedom of either party or the religious upbringing of the children.

 Depending on the issues, some divorces can cost tens and even hundreds of thousands of dollars–not to mention the stress.
 A prenup can help tremendously, but it must be done correctly.

-The San Diego divorce lawyers at Griffith, Young & Lass have experience drafting valid California prenuptial agreements.
+The San Marcos divorce lawyers at Griffith, Young & Lass have experience drafting valid California prenuptial agreements.
 Our clients have been happy with our approach to the prenup as well as the efficiency by which we meet their needs.